UWTSD Home - Study With Us - Undergraduate Courses - Set Design and Production (BA)

-The first year of the Set Design & Production programme focuses on the development of basic building blocks in the production process, where you establish your ‘toolbox’ of skills that will carry you through your degree.
+The first year of the Set Design & Production programme focuses on developing basic building blocks in the production process, where you establish your ‘toolbox’ of skills that will carry you through your degree.

 You will explore topics such as scenic construction, drawing, design, lighting, sound, scenic art plus much more.